dondonondon/FMX-DELPHI-LIKE-SHIMMER-ANDROID-LOADIMAGE/README.md

 5. **CHANGE uRest.pas ON PROJECT**
   change url on source uRest.pas to link / url / directory your APIImg.php, for example *C:\Xampp\htdocs\appru\API\SampleLoadImg\* ,
-  so you must change url on uRest.pas to *http://localhost/appru/API/SampleLoadImg/APIImg.php?key=apiapi&act=* Like this
+  so you must change url on uRest.pas to *http://localhost/appru/API/SampleLoadImg/APIImg.php?key=apiapi&act=* Like this if on ANDROID please using IP Addres, don't using *http://localhost...*

 ![alt text](https://github.com/dondonondon/FMX-LIKE-INTERLACED-ANDROID-LOADIMAGE/blob/master/assets/img/Rest.PNG?raw=true)